EmulatorJS/EmulatorJS-netplay-old/README.md

 run `npm i` to init packages

-and then `npm run start` to start the server
+and then `npm start` to start the server

 for users: